Finding the Best Assisted Living Program

 What to Expect from Assisted Living

-How to Select an Assisted Living Community
+How to Recognize the Best Assisted Living Communities

 During the research process, our advice is to “visit” each assisted living community on your consideration list.
 During this global pandemic, virtual tours – such as our experience at The Moments – have skyrocketed as the safest option to experience an assisted living community.
 Visiting (in-person or virtual) offers the best opportunity to experience the facility, the culture of the community, staff/resident interaction, etc. A visit enables you to get a feel for the uniqueness of each assisted living community.